unrival-protocol/documentation/source/whitepaper.rst

     ]

-With the exception of the empty context, every complex object (including non-empty contexts) must reference a context, referred to as the parent context.
-Context objects may reference multiple parents if they were created as the result of a merge.
+With the exception of the empty context, every complex object (including non-empty contexts) must reference a context, referred to as its parent context.
+(Context objects created via a merge reference multiple parents contexts.)

 Parent contexts determine how other objects referenced by the object in question should be interpreted.
 To *interpret an object* means to look up the value assigned to a certain interpretation within a context.

 .. note::